Napoleonic Code: Other French Napoleonic-era codes

 The French Revolution's Declaration of the Rights of Man and of the Citizen enunciated the presumption of innocence until found guilty.
 Concerned by the possibility of arbitrary arrest and detention, or excessive remand, Napoleon remarked that care should be taken to preserve personal freedoms, especially before the Imperial Court: "these courts would have a great strength, they should be prohibited from abusing this situation against weak citizens without connections."
 However, remand still was usual for defendants suspected of serious crimes such as murder.

 The possibility of lengthy remand periods was one criticism—particularly voiced in common law countries—of the Napoleonic Code.
 Another concern was the combination of magistrate and prosecutor into a single role.
-However, once the work of the juge d'instruction was completed, the trial itself followed the principle of presumption of innocence; for example, the juror's oath explicitly required jurors not to betray the interests of the defendants or ignore their defence.
+However, once the work of the juge d'instruction was completed, the trial itself followed the principle of presumption of innocence; for example, the juror's oath explicitly required jurors not to betray the interests of the defendants or ignore their defense.

 The rules governing court proceedings gave significant power to the prosecution; however, criminal justice in European countries in those days tended to repression.
 For instance, it was only in 1836 that prisoners charged with a felony were given a formal right to counsel in England.
 In comparison, article 294 of the Napoleonic Code of Criminal Procedure allowed the defendant access to a lawyer before a Cour d'assises, and mandated the court to appoint a lawyer for the defendants who did not have one.
 (Failing to do so nullified the proceedings.)

 Whether or not the Cour d'assises, which judges severe crimes, should operate with a jury was a topic of considerable controversy.
 Napoleon supported jury trials (or petit jury), and they were finally adopted.
 On the other hand, Napoleon opposed the indictment jury ("grand jury" of common law countries), and preferred to assign this task to the criminal division of the Court of Appeals.
 Special courts were created to judge criminals who might intimidate the jury.